-Earlier foreign citizens of Indian descent living outside India had the choice to apply for a Person of India Origin (PIO) Card or an Overseas Citizen of India (OCI) card.
+For many foreign citizens of Indian descent living outside India, the Person of Indian Origin (PIO) card and Overseas Citizen of India (OCI) card were once integral to their connection with the land of their forebears.

-This article explains the features of the PIO card like eligibility, benefits, validity, comparison with OCI card and how to convert a PIO card to an OCI card.
+This article explains the features of the PIO, including its eligibility criteria, benefits, validity, and how it compares to the OCI card.
+Furthermore, we’ll guide you through the process of converting a PIO card into an OCI card.

 Who is a Person of Indian Origin?

-- who is a spouse of a citizen of India or a PIO
+- Was a spouse of an Indian citizen or another PIO.

-Persons of Indian Origin up to four generations back could apply for the PIO card.
-The exception applies to citizens of Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka and Nepal.
+The PIO card, issued before 2014, allowed those with Indian heritage up to four generations back to apply, with the exception of citizens from Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka, and Nepal.

 PIO Card Benefits and Limitations

-- PIO card holders did not require a visa to visit India for a period of 15 years from the date of issue.
+- Visa-free travel to India for 15 years from the date of issue.

-- Admission of children to educational institutions in India under the general category quota for NRIs, including medical and engineering colleges, IITs, IIMs etc
+- Admission of children to educational institutions in India, including prestigious institutions like IITs and IIMs.

-- They could also obtain driver’s licenses and PAN cards, open bank accounts, and earn and invest like regular Indian citizens.
+- Access to housing schemes and the ability to obtain driver’s licenses and PAN cards, open bank accounts, and invest in India.

 End of PIO Card Scheme

-Henceforth, applicants may apply for an OCI card ONLY, as the PIO card scheme is no longer in existence.
+Currently, applicants may only apply for an OCI card as the PIO card scheme is no longer in existence.

 In case the PIO card holder has a new passport then he/she can travel to India on their new passport with the valid PIO card and old passport mentioned on the card.